Xiaofuhe/QC-pipeline-Tracula/README.md

 ## Overview
 For DTI data analysis, TRACULA (TRActs Constrained by UnderLying Anatomy) is a useful tool to reconstruct major white-matter pathways.
-In practice, some tracts can be partially reconstructed by TRACULA occasionally and therefore excluded from studies.
-Here, we propose DTIQC, a semi- automated quality control pipeline that can help recover the data.
+In practice, occasionally some tracts can be only partially reconstructed by TRACULA and therefore have to be excluded from studies.
+Here, we propose DTIQC, a semi-automated quality control pipeline that facilitate quality control assessment and help recover the data.

 For more details, please see the paper: